From Grief to Gratitude

 Nov 13, 2023 | Whānau Stories

-A close friend referred Sasha and Daniel to Bellyful after they lost one of their twin boys.
+A close friend referred Sasha to Bellyful after she lost one of her twin boys.
 Surviving twin, Jasper has spent weeks in the Dunedin Neonatal Intensive Care Unit (NICU) since his birth.

-She says the family will always be thankful for the meals Bellyful Dunedin has provided in their difficult time.
+She says she will always be thankful for the meals Bellyful Dunedin has provided in their difficult time.

 During the weeks in the Dunedin NICU with Jasper they have also been able to fill their bellies with some warm Bellyful meals, which are stored on site for whānau in a freezer provided by neonatal support charity The Little Miracles Trust.